ihmpavel/expo-video-player/README.md

 # Basic info
 Video component for Expo built on default Video component.
 Inspired by [expo/videoplayer](https://github.com/expo/videoplayer) _(already deprecated)_

-The library has a lot of options, but most of them are optional (`source` and `isPortrait` are required).
+The library has a lot of options, but most of them are optional (`source` and `inFullscreen` are required).
 See the props table below.
 The `Video` component also supports phones, which screen ratio is not 16:9.

 ## Installation